VladimirMakeev/D2ModdingToolset/README.md

     - Critical hit indication;
     - Infinite effect indication;

-    Critical-hit / infinite-effect indication text can be customized:<br />
+    Critical-hit / infinite-effect indication text can be customized:
-    1) Add desired text to TApp.dbf and TAppEdit.dbf;
+    - Add desired text to TApp.dbf and TAppEdit.dbf;
-    2) Specify id of the text in 'critHitAttack' / 'infiniteAttack' field inside 'Scripts\\textids.lua'.
+    - Specify id of the text in 'critHitAttack' / 'infiniteAttack' field inside 'Scripts\\textids.lua'.

     In case of missing text, defaults are: 'X160TA0017' for critical hit, and 'Lasting' for infinite effect.
   </details>
 - <details>
     <summary>Supports custom attack source text;</summary>

-    1) Add desired text to TApp.dbf and TAppEdit.dbf;
+    - Add desired text to TApp.dbf and TAppEdit.dbf;
-    2) Add a new entry to 'sources' list in 'Scripts\\customattacks.lua' (the file contains an example);
+    - Add a new entry to 'sources' list in 'Scripts\\customattacks.lua' (the file contains an example);
-    3) Fill the entry with your custom source id (from LattS.dbf) and the text id (from TApp.dbf).
+    - Fill the entry with your custom source id (from LattS.dbf) and the text id (from TApp.dbf).

     **Note** that the SOURCE column is limited to 1 digit in GAttacks.dbf.<br />
     This means that only 2 additional sources (with id 8 and 9) can be added by default.<br />